Unus testis, nullus testis: Canon law

 A remnant of the rule can be found in the canon law of the Catholic church.
 Originally, the 1917 Code of Canon Law contained a strict requirement for at least two witnesses in its canon 1791.
 This requirement was subsequently relaxed and in the current canon 1573 of the 1983 Code of Canon law, it is stated that while in principle the deposition of one witness cannot amount to full proof two explicit exceptions are also provided for.

 The testimony of one witness cannot produce full proof unless it concerns a qualified witness making a deposition concerning matters done ex officio, or unless the circumstances of things and persons suggest otherwise.

 In cases to declare the nullity of marriage, the current canon 1678 furthermore explicitly provides that the testimony of one witness can establish full proof in some cases; this canon is thus even less restrictive.

 Dutch criminal procedure

-As of 2021, the unus testis-rule is still part of Dutch criminal procedure.
-According to Article 342(2) of the Dutch Code of Criminal Procedure (the Wetboek van Strafvordering), a crime charged cannot be proven by the testimony of a sole witness.
+The unus testis-rule is codified in Article 342(2) of the Dutch Code of Criminal Procedure (the Wetboek van Strafvordering): a crime charged cannot be proven by the testimony of a sole witness.

 Het bewijs dat de verdachte het telastegelegde feit heeft begaan, kan door den rechter niet uitsluitend worden aangenomen op de verklaring van één getuige.

 Proof that the accused committed the crime charged cannot be assumed by the court solely on the testimony of a single witness.